tyaakow/mezzanine-slides/README.md

 beautiful banners at the tops of pages.

-# Setup
+## Setup

 Add `mezzanine_slides` to your `INSTALLED_APPS` and syncdb.
 Migrations are included if you use South.
-You can use the templates included by running `collecttemplates` but this will overwrite any changes you have made to your `base.html` and `pages/page.html` templates.
+You can use the templates included by running `collecttemplates mezzanine_slides` but this will overwrite any changes you have made to your `base.html` and `pages/page.html` templates.
 If you wish to add the template markup yourself see Templates below.

-# Templates
+## Templates

 Add this to your `pages/page.html` anywhere as long as it's not inside another
 block: